Apprentice to Business Owner Program (AtoB Program)

 About the AtoB Program

 The program supports eligible tradespeople who are seeking to, or have recently, established a business.
-It is delivered nationwide across both metropolitan and non-metropolitan areas by AtoB Program Brokers.
+It is delivered nationwide across both metropolitan and regional areas by AtoB Program Brokers.

 Many tradespeople operate as subcontractors, sole operators or small businesses.
 To establish a successful business, in addition to their trade specific competencies they also need to develop small business management skills, to ensure they meet business and employment regulations.